 There are two main ways to increase net retention:

 Sell more to existing customers (expansion)

 We’ll break up the ways to improve NRR into these two categories.

-There are, of course, many ways to improve gross retention/reduce churn.
+There are, of course, many ways to improve gross retention/reduce churn – especially important as we face what Todd calls “a coming wave of churn.”
 However, every company is different, and what works for another business may not work for you.
 We’ll cover a few of the more common methods here: